KetherineWang/startup/notes.md

                 - `content="#000000"`: This attribute specifies the value associated with the `name` attribute.
 Here, `#000000 `represents the color black in hexadecimal color code format.
 This color value will be used by the browser as suggested.
               - Content inside the `<noscript>` tag will only be displayed if JavaScript is disabled in the user's browser.
 If JavaScript is enabled, the browser will ignore the content inside the `<noscript>` tag.
         - Notice that the `<div>` with an `id` of `root` is where all the content will be injected.
-        - The script reference for `index.jsx` causes an injection of the top level component named `App`.
+        - The script reference for `index.jsx` causes an injection of the top-level component named `App`.
-        - To hook the `index.html` to our top level `App` component, we create the following `index.jsx` file.
+        - To hook the `index.html` to our top-level `App` component, we create the following `index.jsx` file.
         - `index.jsx`
           - `import React from 'react';`
           - `import ReactDOM from 'react-dom/client';`